 More detailed information on our privacy practices and procedures follows.

-Information Collection on the Site
+Information Collection on the Service

 Log File Information: Log file information is automatically reported by your browser each time you access a web page.
 When you use our Service, our servers automatically record certain log file information.
-These server logs may include anonymous information such as your web request, Internet Protocol (“IP”) address, browser type, referring / exit pages and URLs, number of clicks and how you interact with links on the Service, domain names, landing pages, pages viewed, and other such information.
+These server logs may include information such as your web request, Internet Protocol (“IP”) address, browser type, referring / exit pages and URLs, number of clicks and how you interact with links on the Service, domain names, landing pages, pages viewed, and other such information.